piper-of-dawn/KumarsNotes/Polish/rules.md

 No I am young - Nie, ja jestem młody
 Polish is easy - Polski jest łatwy
 Polish is difficult - Polski jest trudny

+For human male subjects
+Use 'tego' for adjectives
+Use 'a' for nouns
+Use 'o' for things

+For human female subjects
+Use 'ą' for adjectives
+Use 'ę' for nouns